markwylde/aitk/README.md

 - Class declarations (including methods and properties)

 This feature is particularly useful for quickly understanding the structure and API of TypeScript and JavaScript projects.

+## AI-Powered Features

+### Ask Command
+The `ask` command allows you to ask questions to an AI model.
+It will prompt you to select a model from the available options and then provide an answer to your question.

+### Edit Command
+The `edit` command applies AI-powered edits to files in the current directory.
+It generates an HTML report with diffs between the original and suggested content, which opens automatically in your default browser.